Random Forests for Change Point Detection: The changeforest algorithm

 \subsection{The two-step search algorithm}

 Binary segmentation relies on the full grid search, where $G_\uv(s)$ is evaluated for all ${s=u+1, \ldots, v}$, to find the maximizer of the gain $G_\uv(s)$.
-In many traditional parametric settings, such as change in mean, log-likelihoods of neighboring segments can be recovered using cheap $\CO(1)$ updates, enabling change point detection with binary segmentation in typically $\CO(n \log(n))$ time.
+In many traditional parametric settings, such as change in mean, log-likelihoods of neighboring segments can be recovered using cheap $\CO(1)$ updates.
+This enables change point detection with binary segmentation in $\CO(K n \log(n))$ time, where $K$ is the number of change points.

 For many classifiers, random forests in particular, such updates are unavailable and the classifiers need to be recomputed from scratch, making the computational cost of the grid search in binary segmentation prohibitive.
 Similar computational issues arise in high-dimensional regression models.
 Here, \citet{kaul2019efficient} propose a two-step approach.
 Starting with an initial guess $s^{(0)}$, they fit a single high-dimensional linear regression for each of the segments $\seg{u}{s^{(0)}}$ and $\seg{s^{(0)}}{v}$ and generate an improved estimate of the optimal split using the resulting residuals.
 They repeat the procedure two times and show a result about consistency in the high-dimensional regression setting with a single change point if the change point is sufficiently close to the first guess $s^{(0)}$.